yosunlu/Cassandra-Based-Weather-Data-Platform/README.md

 # Project overview

 NOAA (National Oceanic and Atmospheric Administration) collects weather data from all over the world.
-The target of this project is to (1) store this data in Cassandra, (2) write a server for data collection, and (3) analyze the collected data via Spark.
+The target of this project is to:
+(1) store this data in Cassandra
+(2) write a server for data collection, and
+(3) analyze the collected data via Spark.

 # Cluster Setup